Recently, an attendee at one of my speaking engagements asked me for a tip on the best way to give her career brand longevity…

 My answer is simple, “Stay focused on the legacy, not the currency.”

-Emotional content and a great reputation is what gives a personal brand long life.
+Emotional content and a great reputation is what gives a personal brand its cultural legacy.
 If you’re building an empire, it is the emotional response your brand evokes in others that will resonate, reconnect, and excite those who gravitate to you.
 Thinking about the legacy that you want to create and leave behind is also what will help you make clear definitions of what you want and help you determine your brand’s trajectory.

 Focusing on the money won’t do this.
 That will only lead to making short term decisions to satisfy an immediate financial goal.
 It’s nearly impossible to sustain the passion for your own brand if you are relying on money to fuel that passion.